joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_the_subject_of_charity/prologue.md

 (10) Whether charity can diminish?
 (11) Whether charity can be lost after it has been possessed?
 (12) Whether it is lost through one mortal sin?

+* Whether The Will Is The Subject Of Charity?
+* Whether Charity Is Caused In Us By Infusion?
+* Whether Charity Is Infused According To The Capacity Of Our Natural Gifts?
+* Whether Charity Can Increase?
+* Whether Charity Increases By Addition?
+* Whether Charity Increases Through Every Act Of Charity?
+* Whether Charity Increases Indefinitely?
+* Whether Charity Can Be Perfect In This Life?
+* Whether Charity Is Rightly Distinguished Into Three Degrees, Beginning, Progress, And Perfection?
+* Whether Charity Can Decrease?
+* Whether We Can Lose Charity When Once We Have It?
+* Whether Charity Is Lost Through One Mortal Sin?